mcsee/Software-Design-Articles/Articles/Productivity/Mastering Atomic Habits/readme.md

 Habits are automated behaviors that we have learned from experience.

-You need to start paying attention to the things you do every day, without thinking.
+You have to start paying attention to the things you do [every day](../../Productivity/10%20More%20Simple%20Tips%20to%20Boost%20Your%20Productivity%20x2%20(2021%20Guide)/readme.md), without thinking.

 When you walk through a dark room, you don't think, you try to find the light switch.

 What are your morning rituals?
 What do you do when you first sit down at your desk?
-What do you do when you leave work?
+What do you do when you get off work?

-A habit, is a behavior you have repeated several times.
+A habit is a behavior you have repeated several times.

 Once you become aware of your habits, you can start to change them.
 If you want to change your life, you need to start with your habits.